-It is vital to tell the truth on your life insurance application, but even so there are millions of people who report items that turn out to be lies.
-Life insurance companies understand that many people will either exaggerate or flat out lie on their application form.
+It is vital, to tell the truth on your life insurance application, but even so, millions of people report items that turn out to be lies.
+Life insurance companies understand that many people will exaggerate or lie on their application forms.
 This applies especially to seniors who want to save as much money as possible on their rates.

-While everyone can make a mistake, not putting the full truth on your application form carries with it consequences that may deny you the life insurance policy at the rates you want.
+While everyone can make a mistake, not putting the full truth on your application form carries consequences that may deny you the life insurance policy at the rates you want.

 The Five Most Common Lies:

-When applying for senior life insurance, these are the most common lies that people put on their application forms.
+When applying for senior life insurance, these are the most common lies people put on their application forms.

-No Use of Tobacco Products: This is arguably the most common lie that this placed on a life insurance application form and one that is usually the easiest for insurance companies to catch.
+No Use of Tobacco Products: This is arguably the most common lie placed on a life insurance application form and is usually the easiest for insurance companies to catch.
 Unless the no-exam or guaranteed policy is selected, the applicant will be tested for tobacco in their system.

-No Use of Drugs: This is another fact that can be easily checked out by the insurance company thanks to the blood or urine testing that is also used to spot tobacco use.
+No Use of Drugs: This is another fact that can be easily checked out by the insurance company thanks to the blood or urine testing that is also used to detect tobacco use.
 While the test is often designed to pick up illegal drugs in the system, it can also find the use of legal ones as well.
-It pays, to be honest about reporting all of the prescription medications that you use.
+It pays to be honest about reporting all of your prescription medications.

-Not Being Overweight: Another common lie is reporting weight as far lower than what it is.
+Not Being Overweight: Another common lie is reporting weight as far lower than it is.
 One of the basic tests they perform during a medical exam is weighing the applicant.
 The more weight you are off on your application, the more likely you will pay higher rates based on your current weight.
-So, be sure to weigh yourself accurately before filling out the application form.
+So, weigh yourself accurately before filling out the application form.